skysheng7/ai_tools_playground/chapters/chapter_3_llm.md

 **💡 What is a System Prompt?**
 A system prompt is a piece of text that set context, define the agents' persona, and guide the agents' behaviours, before it starts helping you.
 It's like telling someone "You are now a cooking teacher, only allowed to answer questions related to cooking" before asking cooking questions!

+🎯 **The Power of System Prompts**

+AI can get lost in the woods with too much information it reads all over the internet.
+System prompts allow the AI agent to focus on solving specific tasks with best practices.

+🧭 System prompts allow you to be the guide for AI - you become the navigator!

+**💡 Pro Tip:**
+- When you learn a new concept or workflow, write notes for yourself
+- The note you write can be turned into system prompts for AI
+- This highlights the importance of **communication skills with humans AND with AI** → prompt engineering!

 **Watch the Demo**: [System Prompt Guided Web Development](https://youtu.be/Nt_WPfcwYZA)